Oneflow-Inc/OneFlow-Benchmark/ClickThroughRate/WideDeepLearning/wdl_test_report.md

 In above figures，the blue column is average latency and orange curve is for the memory usage over different vocab size.

-Conclusion: with the increaseing of vocab size, memory usage increase, but the average latency kept still.
+Conclusion: with the increaseing of vocabularies size, memory usage increase, but the average latency kept still.

-Our test GPU has 12G memory only, we can image how big vocab size will OneFlow-WDL support with 16G, 32G or even larger Memory devices. **409.6 Million vocab size is not the limitation but a begining**.
+Our test GPU has 12G memory only, we can image how big vocabularies size will OneFlow-WDL support with 16G, 32G or even larger memory devices. **409.6 Million vocab size is not the limitation but a begining**.

 ### Convergence test 1
 We choose batch size=512 to run the convergence performance test.